Do it yourself divorce

 Substantial assets

 If the assets are substantial, i.e. if there is a fixed property and a pension or any other assets it is definitely worth while to spend a bit of money and consult an attorney to handle at least some aspects of the divorce.
-Ask your lawyer for an accrual calculatioin template (if married ANC with accrual), ,and fill as much as you can in by yourself; then use your lawyer's time to:
+Ask your lawyers they provide an for an accrual calculation template (if married ANC with accrual) for free,and fill as much as you can in by yourself; then use your lawyer's time to:

 - Assist with the valuation of tricky assets, like pension interest and any associated tax